marimo-team/marimo/docs/integrations/google_sheets.md

 ## Getting Started

-To use Google Sheets as a data source, you will need to install the `google-cloud-storage` Python package.
+To use Google Sheets as a data source, you will need to install the `gspread` and `oauth2client` Python packages.
 You can install this package using `pip`:

 ```bash
 pip install gspread oauth2client